 - Memory modules.

 - Disk drive.

-These parts are typically housed within the laptop or desktop unit itself, except for the desktop keyboard and mouse.
+These parts are usually housed within the laptop or desktop unit itself, except for the desktop keyboard and mouse.

 The most important piece of hardware is the microprocessor chip, known as the central processing unit (CPU).
-Newer and slimmer computers come embedded with a union of CPU and a graphics processing chip (GPU) called accelerated processing unit (APU).
-The CPU and APU are responsible for all kinds of data manipulation.
+New and slim computers merge the traditional CPU and the graphics processing chip (GPU) into what is called accelerated processing unit (APU).
+The CPU and APU are responsible for all arithmetic and graphics manipulation.

-Hard disk: HDDs are mechanical by design and store data on magnetic and metallic platters, which are read by read/write heads.
-This makes this type of drive rather erratic and prone to failure if used improperly.
+Hard disk: This drive is mechanical by design and stores data on magnetic and metallic platters.
+Its data is read by read/write heads and this makes it rather erratic and prone to failure if used improperly.

-Solid state disk: The newer SDDs store data on flash memory chips and are less prone to erratic behavior.
-They are much faster and more reliable compared to HDDs.
+Solid state disk: The newer drive stores data on flash memory chips and is less prone to erratic behavior.
+It is faster and more reliable than the hard disk.

 Another vital part within a system is the motherboard.
 It provides communication and direct connectivity to devices throughout the computer.

 Connectivity to a motherboard can be internal or external.

 Internal devices that connect to the motherboard include: